peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note39>(39)</sup> For example, a new RNG can be constructed from two independent RNGs using the so-called "shrinking generator" technique: generate one bit from the first RNG and one bit from the second, and take the second bit if the first bit is 1, or repeat this process otherwise.
 See J. D. Cook, "Using one RNG to sample another", June 4, 2019, for more on this technique, including its advantages and drawbacks.</small>

-<small><sup id=Note40>(40)</sup> Although any linear PRNG, such as LCGs and the Xorshift, xoroshiro, and xoshiro families, can support jump-ahead by any number of steps, one interesting choice of jump size is a size equal to the period divided by the golden ratio (see, e.g., the [**NumPy implementation**](https://docs.scipy.org/doc/numpy/reference/random/parallel.html#jumping-the-bitgenerator-state)).</small>
+<small><sup id=Note40>(40)</sup> Although any linear PRNG, such as LCGs and the Xorshift, xoroshiro, and xoshiro families, can support jump-ahead by any number of steps, one interesting choice of jump size is a size equal to the maximum cycle length divided by the golden ratio (see, e.g., the [**NumPy implementation**](https://docs.scipy.org/doc/numpy/reference/random/parallel.html#jumping-the-bitgenerator-state)).</small>

 <small><sup id=Note41>(41)</sup> Blackman, D., Vigna, S. "Scrambled Linear Pseudorandom Number Generators", 2019 (xoroshiro and xoshiro families); S. Vigna, "[**An experimental exploration of Marsaglia's `xorshift` generators, scrambled**](http://vigna.di.unimi.it/ftp/papers/xorshift.pdf)", 2016 (scrambled xorshift family).</small>